-Elephants are incredible.
+Asian Elephants are incredible.
 So primitive, so old, and the baby elephants are so cute!
 We were on a river safari in Borneo when we saw a whole family of Asian Elephants (aka Asiatic Elephants or Elephas maximus).
-After seeing them in the wild, I was really curious and learned some interesting elephant facts.
-My photography is below, also with interesting Asian elephant facts are below:
+After seeing them in the wild, I was really curious and learned some interesting Asian elephant facts.
+My photography is below, also with Asian Elephant facts that I found interesting are below:

 - Elephants are the largest land animals living today.
 They’re massive!